raspberrypilearning/comic-character/en/step_5.md

 --- /task ---

+### Check and change the CSS style

 --- task ---

-Add another event listener function to manage the state of the toggle swtich <input> element.
-It will check if it has been toggled and set it to the opposite of the current mode of the page.
-If it's in light mode, it will change it to dark mode.
-And if it's in dark mode, it will change it to light mode.
+Create another `EventListener` function to check if the current state of the toggle switch is different from the current state of the body's `"light-mode"` class.

+Also declare a constant to store the current state of the toggle position: `on` or `off`.

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 58
+line_number_start: 55
-line_highlights: 68-69
+line_highlights: 66-67
 ---
     // Light mode function
     document.addEventListener("DOMContentLoaded", function () {
-    const darkModeToggle = document.getElementById("darkModeToggle");
+    const lightModeToggle = document.getElementById("lightModeToggle");

-    // Check if dark mode preference is stored in local storage const isDarkMode = localStorage.getItem("darkMode") === "true";
+    // Check if light mode preference is stored in local storage const isLightMode = localStorage.getItem("lightMode") === "true";

-    // Set initial dark mode state based on the stored preference document.body.classList.toggle("dark-mode", isDarkMode);
+    // Set initial light mode state based on the stored preference document.body.classList.toggle("light-mode", isLightMode);
-    darkModeToggle.checked = isDarkMode;
+    lightModeToggle.checked = isLightMode;

-    darkModeToggle.addEventListener("change", function () {
+    lightModeToggle.addEventListener("change", function () {
-    const isDarkMode = darkModeToggle.checked;
+      const isLightMode = lightModeToggle.checked;

    });
    });